StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 -  The installation script installs Payara running HTTPS on port 8181, so make sure all firewall rules allow that port to be accessed.

-- StrongKey's FIDO Server must be installed before the sample Relying Party and sample WebAuthn.
+- StrongKey's FIDO2 Server must be installed before the sample Relying Party and sample WebAuthn.

 ----------------

 ## Installation

-1.  **Change directory** to the target download folder.
+1. Open a terminal and **change directory** to the target download folder.

 2.  **Download and install** various dependencies.
 Run the following commands: